The Comedians (novel): Critical reception

 In The New York Review of Books, Sybille Bedford described this tenth novel by Greene as "a work of strength and freshness, and in its core there lies the steel coil of compulsion."
 She describes the novel as a "very good story, as we have come to expect."
 In describing the characters, she notes that Brown goes to Haiti as "the only place on earth where he might be said to have a stake, a love affair, and a piece of property."

 Duvalier's reaction

 In his Ways of Escape, Greene wrote that the book "touched him [Duvalier] on the raw."
 Duvalier attacked The Comedians in the press.
 His Ministry of Foreign Affairs issued a brochure entitled, "Graham Greene Demasqué" (Finally Exposed).
 It described Greene as "A liar, a cretin, a stool-pigeon... unbalanced, sadistic, perverted... a perfect ignoramus... lying to his heart's content... the shame of proud and noble England... a spy... a drug addict... a torturer." ("The last epithet has always a little puzzled me," Greene confessed.)

 Adaptations

-The novel was rapidly adapted as a 1967 feature film of the same name, with the screenplay written by Graham Greene.
+The novel was filmed in 1967 as The Comedians, with the screenplay by Graham Greene.
 It was directed and produced by Peter Glenville, and starred Richard Burton, Elizabeth Taylor, Alec Guinness, and Peter Ustinov.